nealcrook/nascom/nascom4/PolyDos/README.md

 ## How this version differs from one using floppy disks

-There are 4 drives (0-3) and 16 (virtual) disks, 0-9,a-f.
+There are 4 (virtual) drives (0-3) and 16 (virtual) disks (0-9, A-F).
 At boot time, drives 0-3 are associated with disks 0-3.
 You can change disks using the SETDRV utility (described below).

 ## Utilities

-* SETDRV utility to map drives to drive slots (new version)
+* SETDRV - utility to map drives to disk images (new version)
-* CASDSK to intercept tape read/write commands (same version as for nascom_sdcard)
+* CASDSK - utility to intercept tape read/write commands (same version as for nascom_sdcard)
-* SCRAPE (new version that stores to internal SDcard NOT YET WRITTEN)
+* SCRAPE - (new version that stores to internal SDcard NOT YET WRITTEN)

 There are 4 virtual drives and 16 virtual disks.
 Type: